alphagov/notifications-python-client/DOCUMENTATION.md

 #### sms_sender_id (optional)

 A unique identifier of the sender of the text message notification.

-You can find this information on the __Text Message sender__ settings page:
+To find the text message sender:
 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
 1. Go to the __Settings__ page.
 1. In the __Text Messages__ section, select __Manage__ on the __Text Message sender__ row.